 The Company is involved in procuring various goods and supplies to its customers for use on the offshore rigs and their supply vessels.
-Sales are recognised when control of the goods has transferred, being when the goods are delivered to the customer.

 Delivery occurs when the goods have been shipped to the specific location or loaded onto the client's vessel, the risks and rewards have been transferred to the customer, and either the customer has accepted the goods in accordance with the sales contract, or the Company has objective evidence that all criteria for acceptance have been satisfied.
 Generally, for such goods, the customer has no right of return.
+Invoices are usually payable within 60 days.